-- Functional (physiological); antagonist: In this type of antagonism, two different molecules working through separate receptors produce physiologically opposite effects.
+- Functional (physiological) antagonist; : In this type of antagonism, two different molecules working through separate receptors produce physiologically opposite effects.

 - Inverse agonist: Binds to the same receptor as an agonist, but not to the same active site.
-It elicits a response that is opposite of the agonistic response and has a negative efficacy.
+It elicits a response that is opposite to the agonistic response and has a negative efficacy.

 - Allosteric modulator: Binds at a different site than the agonist and initiates conformational changes that induce modulation of ligand-binding.

 - Binds at a site other than the agonist-binding site (also called allosteric site) and changes the structure of the active binding site to increase affinity to the substrate